-This report calculates the policy-level lowest cost plan premium and distributes the amount among policy members based on each member's individual premium amount.
-As a result, APTCs can lower the premiums of APTC-ineligible individuals who are on policies with APTC-eligible family members.
-When a policy includes more than 3 children such that some children aren't rated, this report distributes the total child rate among all children younger than 21 years-old (e.g., if the policy includes 4 children, each with a rate of \$100, the policy-level premium is \$300 and each child's premium is \$75).
+This report calculates the policy-level lowest cost plan premium and distributes that premium among policy members based on each member's individual premium.
+As a result, APTC can lower the premiums of APTC-ineligible individuals who are on policies with APTC-eligible family members.
+When a policy includes more than three children such that some children aren't rated, this report distributes the total child rate among all child enrollees (e.g., if the policy includes four children, each with a rate of \$100, the policy-level premium is \$300 and each child's premium is \$75).